-Whilst continuing to review and assess further investments in trading activities, the Group had significant cash on hand and has continued with active treasury management in response to prevailing low interest rates.
-This strategy achieved investment revenues £0.12 million and other gains of £0.37 million (2017: £0.09 million).
+Whilst continuing to review and assess further investments in trading activities, the Group had significant cash on hand.
+This was held on deposit at a UK bank but prevailing low interest rates meant very low investment revenues (£nil) were achieved (2018: £0.12 million).
+In the previous year, active treasury management resulted in other gains of £0.37 million (2019: nil).

-The Group's net finance income was £0.06 million (2017: net expense £0.08 million).
+The Group's net finance income was £0.06 million (2018: £0.06 million).
 Despite the Group's significant cash balances, individual Group trading companies utilise leverage where appropriate, and without recourse to the remainder of the Group.